Secondary and Area School Groundstaff Collective Agreement

 4.1.7 Tea, sugar and milk shall be supplied at all meal intervals and rest periods.

 4.2.1 Except as provided in 4.1.4, hours required to be worked in excess of 8 per day shall be paid at the rate of time and one half.

 4.2.2 Except as provided in 4.1.1 in relation to Saturday morning work, hours worked on Saturday or Sunday shall be paid at the rate of time and one half.
 Such work shall attract a minimum payment as for two hours worked.

 4.3 Payment of Wages

 4.3.1 Wages shall be paid fortnightly by direct credit to the employee’s nominated bank account.
-However, an individual employee may on religious or ethical grounds apply to the board of trustees to be paid by cheque.

 4.4 Good Employer/Equal Employment Opportunities